-A free-to-attend public event in Edinburgh on the evening of Tuesday 26 November 2019.
+A free-to-attend public event taking place in Edinburgh this evening (Tuesday 26 November 2019).
 To reserve places, register here.

-Speakers include Gwenda Burns and Dr Catriona McMillan.
-Find out more about the speakers here.
+Speakers include Dr Catriona McMillan, Gwenda Burns and Dr Jane Stewart.
+Find out more about the chair and speakers here.

 Information concerning a person's fertility treatment is subject to special legal considerations in the UK, over and above the sensitivity with which all medical information must be handled.
 This means that such information does not automatically form part of the medical records that can be accessed by various health professionals.